CreativeMayhemLtd/CreativeMayhemLtd/README.md

 **Memescreamer** is an autonomous media generation utility that transforms global news into emotionally resonant, AI-generated content — complete with voice, music, video, and story structure.
 It powers commentary, understands emotional context, and orchestrates entire broadcasts — fully automated, without human bottlenecks.

-The **Memescreamer Study** is our ongoing live testbed for orchestrating narrative at scale, proving how automated systems can scan, interpret, and inject signals into the cultural bloodstream faster than any human editorial cycle.

-**[Doomscroll.fm](https://doomscroll.fm)** is the proof-of-concept deployment — a relentless 24/7 broadcast that stitches together headlines, music, and satire into an unfiltered cultural indictment in real time.
+**[Doomscroll.fm](https://doomscroll.fm)** is the proof-of-concept deployment — An ongoing live testbed for orchestrating narrative at scale, proving how automated systems can scan, interpret, and inject signals into the cultural bloodstream faster than any human editorial cycle in a relentless 24/7 broadcast that stitches together headlines, music, and satire into an unfiltered cultural indictment in real time.

 ---